ChalmersPhotonicsLab/QAMpy/README.md

 *numba* (as a fall-back option).
 You will also need to have a working c/c++ compiler with open-mp support installed to compile the cython modules.

+We provide binaries for the latest 0.2 release for Windows and python 3.5-3.7.
+You can find them under github releases and can install them with `pip [filename]`.
+Note that the builds assume a processor with `sse2` and `avx` extensions, however this should be any recent CPU from Intel or AMD.

+## Building

+On Linux we recommend building to get the best performance, see the instructions below.
+Building on Windows is also possible but typically a bit more complicated.

 ### Linux

 On Linux installation works fine using the usual `python3 setup.py build` and `python3 setup.py install`.